 Be nice.
 Or else.

-Design+Code Joined about 4 years ago via an invitation from Kelly S. Meng has invited Alex Aubert, Armand Grillet, David Suriano, Alex Cican Ⓥ, Miranda Lee and 27 others, Kate Hsiao, Sofia AK, Adam Patarino, Zander Martineau, Maximilian Tagher, Luboš Volkov, Mathieu Mayer, James Tang, Benny Ng, Christopher Yeung, George Papadakis, James De Angelis, Dan Malarkey, Juan Arreguin, Patrik Ward, Patrick Lewis, Osandi Sekoú, Jean-Marc Denis, Yaro Pat, Camilo Mahecha, selcuk yilmaz, Travis Favaron, Christopher Davis, Dwight Battle, Artem Fedorov, Neil Berry, neeraj kumar
+Design+Code Joined over 4 years ago via an invitation from Kelly S. Meng has invited Alex Aubert, Armand Grillet, David Suriano, Alex Cican Ⓥ, Miranda Lee and 27 others, Kate Hsiao, Sofia AK, Adam Patarino, Zander Martineau, Maximilian Tagher, Luboš Volkov, Mathieu Mayer, James Tang, Benny Ng, Christopher Yeung, George Papadakis, James De Angelis, Dan Malarkey, Juan Arreguin, Patrik Ward, Patrick Lewis, Osandi Sekoú, Jean-Marc Denis, Yaro Pat, Camilo Mahecha, selcuk yilmaz, Travis Favaron, Christopher Davis, Dwight Battle, Artem Fedorov, Neil Berry, neeraj kumar

 I tried Cocoapods in an early version of the book (in the Objective-C days), but far too many readers were stuck at the installation process.
 Instead, I went on to create Spring, which only required users to drag and drop a folder.
 The framework would help beginners with simple tasks like simplified animations, back buttons, hex colors, etc that didn't come natively with Xcode.

 As for Firebase, to be fair, if I did include Parse at the time, it would be obsolete now.
 I think it's good to consider for the future.
 I'd like to avoid being reliant on a third-party tool.
 The book still cover useful topics such as APIs, delegates, NSUserDefaults (a way to store some data locally).